24 Career Choices for French Learners

 French is a handy language in travel and tourism as the world becomes more connected.

-If you speak French, there is much work for you in the travel and tourism industry.
+You will find a lot of work in the travel and tourism industry if you speak French.
 You could be a tour guide, photographer, event manager, travel consultant, adventure tourism expert, or travel writer.

 Without French, you might still need help communicating with locals when you travel to a French-speaking region or when French speakers visit your country.